utkarsh009/heliota/README.md

 As of now, there's nothing special.
 Just execute heliota.sh

 ## TODO
 This is just the first commit.
-You are encourages to test it at your own risk.
+You are encouraged to test it at your own risk.
 There are lots of features to be added.
 I will put up an updated list here soon.

 ## Screenshots